Frequently Asked Questions

 Do my solar panels produce power when the sun isn’t shining?

 Yes.
 The amount of power the solar system generates depends on sunlight.
-Depending on the type of panel we chose with you, solar panels will produce slightly less energy when the weather is cloudy, and no energy at night.
+Solar panels will produce less energy when the weather is cloudy, and no energy at night.
 Contrary to what you may have thought, solar panels will save money even in a state like Michigan.

 Do solar panels work during a power outage?

 It depends on your configuration.
 If the solar system is solely connected to the power grid, it must shut off in the event of an outage for safety reasons.
 This is to prevent emergency responders or electricity repair workers from being injured by your panels sending power to the grid.
 However, Solectriq can configure your installation to include "backup power" providing safe power to just your home or business during an outage when paired with a battery.

 Will I still receive an electric bill if I have solar panels?

 Unless your solar system includes a battery and you are 100% off grid, you will still receive a bill.
 However, you can drastically reduce your bill, have a $0 balance, or receive credit from your utility company with a solar panel system that suits your needs.